 A Feast for Crows

-The novice Pate dies in Oldtown after biting a coin he received from the alchemist, whose appearance matches that of one used by Jaqen.
-Later, Samwell Tarly is introduced to a novice calling himself Pate at the Ravenry.
+The Citadel novice Pate dies in Oldtown after biting a coin he received from the alchemist, who calls himself "no one", and whose appearance matches the one that Jaqen H'ghar changed to.[N 1] Later at the Citadel, Samwell Tarly is introduced to a novice calling himself Pate.

-Arya travels to the House of Black and White in Braavos.
-A kindly man seems to have some position of authority in the guild, as he is the one who takes charge of Arya's training.
-A waif works in the House of Black and White handling poisons.
+Arya travels to Braavos on the Titan's Daughter, whose crew treats her with much respect, giving her gifts and asking her to remember their names.
+Once in Braavos she comes to the House of Black and White, and is accepted as a servant there.
+One priest, who Arya calls the kindly man because of his kind face, seems to have some position of authority in the guild, as he is the one who takes charge of Arya's training.
+Another priestess, who Arya calls the waif, works in the House of Black and White handling poisons.
 Though she is thirty-six years old, she has a shrunken and childlike appearance brought about by exposure to poisons.

 A Dance with Dragons